splunk/public-o11y-docs/apm/profiling/get-data-in-profiling.rst

       For more configuration options, including setting a separate endpoint for profiling data, see :ref:`profiling-configuration-nodejs`.

-   .. group-tab:: .NET (OTel)
+   .. group-tab:: .NET

       .. note::
-         AlwaysOn Profiling for .NET (OTel) is in beta development.
+         AlwaysOn Profiling for .NET is in beta development.
 This feature is provided by Splunk to you "as is" without any warranties, maintenance and support, or service-level commitments.
 Use of this feature is subject to the :new-page:`Splunk General Terms <https://www.splunk.com/en_us/legal/splunk-general-terms.html>`.

       :strong:`Requirements`